salavey13/my-nextjs-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# My Discord Bot with Vercel UI

+This project integrates a Discord bot with a web UI component deployed on Vercel.
+The bot listens for requests and triggers workflows based on VIP status and request count.

+## Setup

+1. Install dependencies: `npm install`
+2. Start the development server: `npm run dev`
+3. Build the project: `npm run build`
+4. Export the project: `npm run export`

+## Deployment

+Deploy to Vercel by connecting your GitHub repository or manually uploading the project.